RickStrahl/Snippets-MarkdownMonster-Addin/Readme.md

 Full Filename: {{Model.ActiveDocument.Filename}}
 ```

+Shows the currently open document's filename.

 For more info on what's available check out the documentation or take a look at the Markdown Monster source code:

 * [Accessing and manipulating the Active Editor Document](http://markdownmonster.west-wind.com/docs/_4nf02q0sz.htm)

-You only get to apply expressions, but that gives you a fair bit of functionality you can work with.
+Using this option, you only get to apply expressions and no code blocks, but that still gives you a fair bit of functionality you can work with.

 ### Embed C# Razor Code
 If you need more control, you can also use ASP.NET Style Razor syntax for snippets.
 As with expressions the `Model` is also available in @Razor snippets.